E-lection Bridge Africa

 We want to veer away from the one-way street in which knowledge and experience only flow in one direction, and head toward a new form of ‘two-way road’ between the practitioners.
 Experts from Germany and Africa will take turns providing information about the digital state of affairs via short interviews suitable for viewing on the internet and cell phone.
 Kicking-off the series, in a two-part episode, will be the General Secretary of the CDU, Klaus Schüler, and Jake Obetsebi Lamptey, Chairman of the New Patriotic Party in Ghana.

 “KAS E-lection Bridge Africa” conferences have taken place in Accra, Ghana, in April 2011 and in Dar es Salaam, Tanzania, in May 2012.
-The next conference is planned for April 2013.
+The conference 2013 was held in Windhoek, Namibia.
+This year KAS Media Africa invited all participants to Durban, South Africa.

 Please install the Flash plug-in to see this content. ›